openframeworks/ofBook/02_cplusplus_basics/chapter.md

 }
 ```

 The output should still be `012345`.
 By saying `counter = counter + 1`, I am incrementing `counter` by 1.
 More specifically, I am using `counter` in the right-hand "addition" expression, and the result of that (one moment later) gets stored into `counter`.
 This seems a bit funny because it talks about `counter` during two different times.
-It reminds me of the movie, *Back to the Future* when Marty McFly runs into past and future versions of himself.
+It reminds me of the movie series, *Back to the Future* in which Marty McFly runs into past and future versions of himself.
 See Figure 21.

 ![Figure 21.
 The future Marty uses the past Marty](img/futuremarty.png "Figure 21.
 The future Marty uses the past Marty")